uclab-potsdam/inflect/README.md

 ![img](img/#-112,-43,380,315&00f900&27,8,115,132&&folder_structure.png)

-If you take a closer look at the repository's file structure, you'll see the following key folders:
+If you take a closer look, you see three key folders:

-- `/img`: Holds reference images and screenshots
+- `/img`: Reference images and screenshots
-- `/src`: Contains essential third-party libraries and font files
+- `/src`: Essential third-party libraries and font files
-- `/vis`: The place for Vega-Lite specs (`.json`) for each chart
+- `/vis`: Vega-Lite specs and datasets for each chart
-- `/vis/data`: Houses any datasets used in the visualizations

 ### Story files